feschouw/Master_Thesis/readme.md

 # Temporal Fusion Transformer for Causal Discovery

-This repository contains the implementation of a novel approach using Temporal Fusion Transformers (TFT) for discovering causal relationships in multivariate time series data, as detailed in my Master's thesis at the University of Amsterdam.
+This repository contains the implementation of using Temporal Fusion Transformers (TFT) for discovering causal relationships in multivariate time series data.

 ## Overview